The1stBurb/truCPU/README.md

-yea, idk
+My biggest project yet!
+Overview:
+- RAM w/ 64Kib
+- GPU w/ VRAM
+- Assembler
+- Personal Assembly Language - "Burbx16"
+- Screen
+- 3GL Programming Language - "BurbLang" inDev

-this is kinda a project of me wanting to know what i can do/if i can do this
+this is kinda a project of me wanting to know what i can do/if i can do this.
 dont ask, run main, edit code string in coding file
 its 16-bit
 # CPU.py